University of Staffordshire

 Driving

-The use of a car is preferable given limited public transport access in rural areas and the use of many community-based placements.
+The use of a car is preferable given limited public transport access in rural areas and the use of community-based placements.
+Trainees must be able to access placements across the region in an effective manner and some teams/services do not allow for any remote working.

 Trainee’s individual health, disability and caring needs are considered as much as possible when allocating placements, however you are likely to have to travel some distance at times during training.